Advisory Committee on Interdisciplinary, Community-Based Linkages

 The Committee shall be known as the Advisory Committee on Interdisciplinary, Community-Based Linkages (ACICBL or "Advisory Committee").

 The ACICBL is required by section 757 (42 U.S.C. § 294f) of the Public Health Service (PHS) Act.
 The Advisory Committee is governed by provisions of the Federal Advisory Committee Act of 1972 (5 U.S.C.
-Appendix 2), as amended.
+Chapter 10), as amended.

 Objectives and Scope of Activities

-The ACICBL provides advice and recommendations on policy and program development to the Secretary of Health and Human Services (Secretary) concerning the activities under Part D of Title VII of the PHS Act, which includes Area Health Education Centers, Geriatrics, Rural Health, Allied Health, Podiatry, Chiropractic, Mental and Behavioral Health, Pain Care, and Quality Improvement and Patient Safety.
-The ACICBL is responsible for submitting an annual report to the Secretary and Congress describing the activities of the Committee, including findings and recommendations made by the Committee concerning the activities under Part D of Title VII.
-In addition, the Advisory Committee develops, publishes, and implements performance measures and guidelines for longitudinal evaluations, as well as recommends appropriation levels for programs under this part.
+The ACICBL provides advice and recommendations on policy and program development to the Secretary of Health and Human Services (Secretary) concerning the activities authorized under Part D of Title VII of the PHS Act, which include Area Health Education Centers, Geriatrics, Rural Health, Allied Health, Podiatry, Chiropractic, Mental and Behavioral Health, Pain Care, and Quality Improvement and Patient Safety.
+The ACICBL is responsible for submitting an annual report to the Secretary and Congress describing the activities of the Advisory Committee, including findings and recommendations made by the Committee concerning the activities under Part D of Title VII.
+In addition, the Advisory Committee develops, publishes, and implements performance measures and guidelines for longitudinal evaluations, as well as recommends appropriation levels for programs under Part D of Title VII.

 Description of Duties